rfbergeron/bompiler/IDEAS.md

 less hacky than the way promotions and automatic conversions are inserted, since error nodes should have exactly one child.

+#### Implementation
+There are now two functions specifically for dealing with errors: `create_type_error` and `propogate_type_error`.
+We'll need more though.
+The tree should be able to record multiple errors.
+Also the code for detecting errors is too verbose.

+##### `propogate_type_errors`
+Takes as arguments the head node, the node which should adopt children (needed for tag definitions), the number of children to adopt, and a varargs list of children.
+Replacement for current propogation function.
+Combines errors into a single node at the top of the tree and returns it.

+The head node and child nodes may be error nodes, but the adopter node may not be.
+It is assumed that the adopter node is a child of the head node and that if any errors had occurred under the adopter node previously, they have already been propogated to the top of the tree.

+##### `compose_errors`
+Takes as arguments two tree nodes, the first being the parent and the second being the child.
+Combines errors under the parent error node, deletes the child error node, and has the "real" parent adopt the "real" child node.

+##### `astree_vadopt`
+Like `astree_adopt`, but has a `va_list` argument.
+For use when handling errors.

+##### `astree_ladopt`
+Like `astree_adopt`, but has a `ASTree **` argument instead of varargs.
+Used in macros to avoid needing variadic macros.

+##### `FAIL_ON_STATUS`

+##### `FAIL_ON_ERRNODE`

 ### Type checker constructed nodes
 The lexer (obviously) creates syntax tree nodes, but the parser does so as well in a handful of cases, like for type specifiers, declarations, declarators, etc.